practicalli/clojure-web-services/relational-databases-and-sql/next-jdbc-library/simple-example.md

      email varchar(255))"])
 ```

-> A `address-book.mv.db` file is created in the root of the project
+> An `address-book.mv.db` file is created in the root of the project

 Insert an entry into the database by executing an SQL insert query